Drougnov/dashobard-copy/instructions.md

 ## How to add/remove red-dot notification icon

-To add the red dot notification to an icon, follow these steps:
+To add the `red dot notification` to an icon, follow these steps:

-1. Locate the container where you want to add the red dot notification.
-For example, let's use the message-icon container:
+1. Locate the container where you want to add the `red dot notification`.
+For example, let's use the `message-icon container`:

 ```html
 <div class="gmOiP DeYlt HruDj">